centrica-engineering/nucleus-docs/docs/principles/accessibility.md

 ## Perceivable

 - Users must be able to perceive that information is available
-- nformation becomes invisible if it can't be perceived with any available senses
+- Information becomes invisible if it can't be perceived with any available senses

 ## Operable